Giving: 10 Questions

 - Are the charities you support well-run?
 Investigate them by heading to sites such as CharityNavigator.org and GuideStar.org.
 A crucial question: Of the dollars you donate, what percentage ends up in the hands of the people you’re hoping to help?

-- Could you save even more on taxes by donating appreciated assets—or, if you’re over age 70½, giving away part of your annual required minimum distribution?
+- Could you save even more on taxes by donating appreciated assets—or, if you’re age 72 or older, giving away part of your annual required minimum distribution?

 - Have you talked to your adult children about your estate?
 You should discuss how much they will likely inherit, how you would like the money used, where key documents are located and what your wishes are regarding life-prolonging medical procedures.